andrewharvey/srtm-stylesheets/README.md

     ./scripts/08-create-previews.sh

-Be aware that for this you will need https://gist.github.com/andrewharvey/1290744 in your PATH and the ImageMagick program convert.
+Be aware that for this you will need https://gist.github.com/andrewharvey/1290744 in your $PATH and the ImageMagick program convert.

 There is a [live preview of this sandwiched stylesheet](http://tianjara.net/map#srtm3/8/-34.003/151.125).